milenabel/CS6350-ML2023/Neural Networks/data/README.md

 ## Inputs
 Training and test datasets (train.csv and test.csv) for logistic regression.

-Functionality
+## Functionality
-Training and Testing: Trains the logistic regression model using the training set and evaluates it on the test set.
+- Training and Testing: Trains the logistic regression model using the training set and evaluates it on the test set.
-Error Calculation: Computes training and test errors for model evaluation.
+- Error Calculation: Computes training and test errors for model evaluation.
-Hyperparameter Tuning: Includes tuning of learning rate, decay parameter, and variance values.
+- Hyperparameter Tuning: Includes tuning of learning rate, decay parameter, and variance values.

-Outputs
+## Outputs
 Outputs include training and test errors for different settings of variance in MAP estimation and for the ML estimation.
 Provides insights into the influence of variance on the logistic regression model's performance.
-Usage
-The script is particularly useful for understanding the differences in logistic regression's performance under MAP estimation with various variance settings compared to standard ML estimation.